 - Does the packaging need to be recyclable?

 While extensive, this line of questioning is only part of the consideration that goes into quality packaging design.
-Much like step one, this step of the design process is all about understanding how to get your products from the factory floor to the retail shelf.
+Much like step one, this step of the design process is about understanding how to get your products from the factory floor to the retail shelf.

-Step 3: The Design Process
+The Food Packaging Design Process

 Don’t take this decision lightly.
 It can make or break the entire project.
 We’ve written extensively on this topic, so make sure you know what to look for.

 Differentiate and stand out

 Bland stock images, generic taglines, and any other overly manufactured styles are out.
-Instead, consumers prefer brands that express themselves; they prefer brands that are charming, opinionated, quirky, and transparent on the shelf.
+Instead, consumers prefer brands that express themselves; they prefer charming, opinionated, and quirky brands that are transparent on the shelf.

-This means that brands must avoid dedicating packaging space to self-serving corporate claims, obvious calls-to-action, and shopworn promises that consumers hear from every company.
-They must approach the packaging design process with a human mindset and ensure that the packaging connects with shoppers on a deeper level.
+This means brands must avoid dedicating packaging space to self-serving corporate claims, obvious calls-to-action, and shopworn promises that consumers hear from every company.
+They must approach the packaging design process with a human mindset and ensure the packaging connects with shoppers on a deeper level.

 Clarify your value proposition